Goldentoenail/LobbyCompass/README.md

 # LobbyCompass
-Vastly rewritten code for MC 1.9.x compatiblity
+Vastly rewritten code for MC 1.9.x compatiblity.
+With ZERO method deprecation at the time of this commit.

 This should be compatible with MC versions from 1.8.0 onwards.